 WordPress has its own accessibility team, which monitors and reports accessibility of the admin UI.
 Some of the Page Builder authoring user interface (UI) accessibility comes from and is limited by WordPress accessibility.

 Beaver Builder accessibility improvements

 Beaver Builder modules are accessible at a basic level on both the authoring side and on the HTML rendering side.

-Thanks to the help of John Russell, Page Builder has improved accessibility for the following advanced modules.
+Thanks to the help of John Russell, Page Builder has improved accessibility for advanced modules.